-- Established a common understanding of Council's remit and responsibilities under ICANN governance documents; - Clarified the various Council roles (leadership, liaisons and councilors); - Enhanced understanding of the GNSO's history and present role within broader ICANN community; - Enhanced understanding of the PDP 3.0 Implementation Plan and developed an approach to address the implementation of the numerous improvements; - Critically evaluated the Council's role as manager of the policy development process, including identification of existing inefficiencies and possible solutions, and; - Reviewed and organized the Council's work flow for 2019, with PDP milestones.
+- Established a common understanding of Council's remit and responsibilities under ICANN governance documents; - Clarified the various Council roles (leadership, liaisons and councilors); - Enhanced understanding of the GNSO's history and present role within broader ICANN community; - Enhanced understanding of the PDP 3.0 Implementation Plan and developed an approach to address the implementation of the numerous improvements.
+Established a small team of Councilors to lead the effort in managing the PDP 3.0 Implementation; - Critically evaluated the Council's role as manager of the policy development process, including identification of existing inefficiencies and possible solutions, and; - Reviewed and organized the Council's work flow for 2019, with PDP milestones.